 An excellent overview of financial aid possibilities is available at the Scholarship & grants page of the university.
 For the applicants of degree programmes of Erasmus School of Social and Behavioural Sciences at Erasmus University Rotterdam the following funding possibilities are available:

 Please keep in mind that more often than not scholarship organisations require an offer of admission in the course of application for a scholarship, which means that you have to be very cautious about your planning.

 Please know that the programme is full-time and consists of mandatory classes and lectures.
 It is therefore not possible to combine it with a full-time job.
-It might be possible to have a side job, however, as the programme is academically demanding, it might be challenging.
+It might be possible to have a side job, however, as the programme is academically demanding and requires 40 work hours weekly, it might be challenging.

 In case you want to know more about job possibilities and legal regulations please visit the website providing advice on working in the Netherlands.